What Is a Buyer Persona?

 What would prevent them from buying from you?

-If you’ve completed all 5 exercises you should now have a bulk of information about your customers and prospects that you could use to create a buyer persona.
+If you’ve completed all 5 steps you should now have a bulk of information about your customers and prospects that you could use to create a buyer persona.

 From now on, the process revolves around imagining your ideal buyer based on the information you have and using that to construct your persona.